royaltm/rust-ser-write/ser-write-json/README.md

 Deserializer can also deserialize bytes in-place from a JSON array of numbers regardless of the chosen implementation.

 Deserializer supports self-describing formats.

+Deserializer deserializes structs from both JSON objects or arrays.